Blog

 Specific Clinical Issue

 Is the therapeutic issue one where self‑disclosure is an effective tool (e.g., shame, perfectionism)?
-When working with shame, sharing a similar, resolved experience where the therapist erred or struggled can provide powerful validation and buy‑in for the client to work through their own shame cycle.
+When working with shame, sharing a similar, resolved experience where the therapist erred or struggled could provide powerful validation and buy‑in for the client to work through their own shame cycle.

 Co‑dependency / People‑Pleasing